Scientific Research Publishing

-Scientific Research Publishing (SCIRP) is a predatory academic publisher of open-access electronic journals, conference proceedings, and scientific anthologies that are considered to be of questionable quality.
+The Scientific Research Publishing (SCIRP) is a predatory academic publisher of open-access electronic journals, conference proceedings, and scientific anthologies that are of questionable quality.
 As of December 2014, it offered 244 English-language open-access journals in the areas of science, technology, business, economy, and medicine.

 The company has been accused of using email spam to solicit papers for submission.
 Although it has an address in southern California, according to Jeffrey Beall it is a Chinese operation.
 In 2014 there was a mass resignation of the editorial board of one of the company's journals, Advances in Anthropology, with the outgoing editor-in-chief saying of the publisher "For them it was only about making money.
 We were simply their 'front'."

 Open access type

 According to its website, SCIRP publishes fee-based open-access journals (Gold OA).
 Payments are incurred per article published.
 Authors are permitted to archive their work (Green OA).
 Preprint, postprint, and the publisher's PDF version may be used.
-According to the society's website, journals published are fully open access, with reuse rights based on CC-BY or CC BY-NC.
+According to the society's website, journals published are fully open access, with reuse rights based on CC BY or CC BY-NC.